Skip to content

 Under medical supervision, a 30-day alcohol treatment program can help you detox safely and painlessly.

-CBT, 12-step meetings, relapse prevention, and aftercare planning can also be taught one of my friends mentioned while sharing her journey at rehab.
+CBT, 12-step meetings, relapse prevention, and aftercare planning can also be taught.

-A 30-day alcohol rehab program disrupts your life less.
+A 30 day rehab programs disrupts your life less.

 A 60-day alcohol treatment program has more rewards and obstacles than a 30-day one.